u7karshs/IITG_LAN/README.md

    `gnome-session-properties` command.

 ## Future modification if required
-1. To add a logout feature
+1. To add a logout feature.
 2. To use curl in silent mode, i.e `-s/--silent`, doesn't show a progress meter or error messages.
 Makes Curl mute.
    If this option is used twice, the second will again disable mute.